cynthiacampos/cynthiacampos.github.io/airbnb_listings_project.md

 AND room_type = 'Entire home/apt';
 ```

-### 3. Support the selection of appropriate statistical tools and techniques
+### 3. Wrangle / Prepare
+After extracting the dataset into Excel, I cleaned up the data by getting rid of null or missing values and replacing it with the average values of that column.
+Then, I was able to create pivot tables to create
 <img src="images/dummy_thumbnail.jpg?raw=true"/>

 ### 4. Provide a basis for further data collection through surveys or experiments